July 30, 1965

 Congress held its first hearings on government health insurance in 1916 during the Progressive Era.
 During the New Deal, health coverage became part of the deliberations over the Social Security program, but President Franklin Roosevelt decided it was better strategy to pass the old-age pension provisions first.
 In 1939 Senator Robert Wagner introduced national health legislation and held hearings, but the outbreak of World War II caused his bill to be shelved.
 It was not until after the war, in November 1945, that Harry Truman sent Congress the first comprehensive federal health insurance proposal.
 That bill went nowhere.

 During Dwight Eisenhower’s presidency Congress enacted the Kerr-Mills bill for cases of “medical indigency,” to cover elderly individuals who needed help with their medical bills but who failed to qualify for welfare in their states.
-But reformers regarded Kerr-Mills as inadequate, given the rising number of elderly and rising cost of hospital care.
+But reformers regarded Kerr-Mills as inadequate, given the rising number of elderly and the rising cost of hospital care.